zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 He says, “This guy was just crying wolf.”
 The expre ssion “to cry (cry) wolf (wolf)” refers to an old story about the boy who cried wolf .
 This might even be one of the stories from Aesop, from the ancient world, from an cient Greece.
 “To cry wolf” means to refer to or to say that something bad is g oing to happen as a joke, as a

 trick.
-If you cry wolf, you are saying something ba d is going to happen even when you know that it's not true.
+If you cry wolf, you are saying something bad is going to happen even when you know that it's not true.

 In the original story, the boy was out to protect t he sheep and other animals.
 If the boy saw a wolf, he was supposed to yell very lo udly – to cry, which means here to yell very loudly – “Wolf!” so that all of t he other adults would come and kill the wolf and protect the sheep.
 Well, the boy was l onely and wanted some attention.
 So, he cried wolf even though there was no wolf, and of course all the people came running.
 Well, he did this once.
 He did  it twice.
 The third time he did it, there really was a wolf, but no one believed hi m – no one came running – because he had already cried wolf twice and it was just a joke.
 It was something that wasn't true.